jeremy-farnault/react-game/README.md

 - Integrate the new assets
     - Don't forget more heroes button and modal
     - Don't forget hero panel and hero details popup
+    - Do skills and actions
 - Integrate chat
 - Save user data in database
 - Start to work on multiplayer
+- Start writing the story for the solo game.
+Think about a book story and integrate

 Defending should put the current hero on shadow color and not the foes